huksley/skyrunner-verda/README.md

-# SkyRunner - SkyPilot Testing Scripts
+# SkyPilot + Verda Cloud Testing Scripts

 ## What is SkyPilot?